dhruvhaldar/NinetyfifthBit_Lander/README.md

 ## Deploying to Vercel

-Vercel is the company behind Next.js and provides a seamless deployment experience for Next.js applications.
+Vercel is the company behind Next.js and provides a seamless and recommended deployment experience for Next.js applications.

 1.  **Push Your Code to a Git Repository:**
     *   If you haven't already, create a repository on GitHub, GitLab, or Bitbucket and push your project code to it.